 Should You Soak Wood Before Carving?

 Yes, this is something you should consider if you are working with hardwood.
 It can help it become easier to carve into.
-There are many ways to go about it such as spraying a 50/50 alcohol-water solution, soaking the wood in boiled water, spraying denatured alcohol, using special water-displacing spray or even soaking the wood in plain room temperature water for about 2 days.
+There are many ways to go about it such as spraying a 50/50 alcohol-water solution, soaking the wood in boiled water, spraying denatured alcohol, using a special water-displacing spray, or even soaking the wood in plain room temperature water for about 2 days.

 Is It Better To Carve Wood Wet Or Dry?